 There was this game that we used to play while herding cattle and goats down in Njanja, Zimbabwe.
 I was about nine years old then and had two friends, both roughly my age.
 We would agree to play a game to entertain ourselves, because watching cattle and goats grazing was to us never an attractive undertaking.

-Our options included swimming in the river, playing soccer, bull fighting and high jump.
+Our options included swimming in pools on the Mutorahuku stream, playing soccer, bull fighting and high jump.
 We often preferred high jump.

-We would cut three long sticks and find ourselves a sandy place, which normally was close to the small stream that ran through our village.
+We would cut three long sticks and find ourselves a sandy place, which normally was close to the Mutorahuku stream that cut through our village.
 We chose sandy places to protect ourselves from injury, for after jumping, one would need a soft landing, so to say.

-We would stick two of the sticks into the sand, about two metres apart and use the third as the crossbar, which we tied to the vertical sticks using string made from the bark of the mutondo tree.
+We would stick two sticks into the sand, about two metres apart and use a third stick as the crossbar, which we tied to the vertical sticks using string from the bark of the mutondo tree.

 We would then tie the crossbar initially at about half a metre from the ground.
 Then we would take turns to jump, each contestant evidently eager to emerge the champion.